SaurusXI/protecc/README.md

 git clone https://github.com/SaurusXI/protecc.git

 # Setup iptable rules to route all incoming packets to NFQUEUE
 sudo iptables -A INPUT -j NFQUEUE --queue-num 0
+# OR the following, if you prefer a non-blocking packet queue
+sudo iptables -A INPUT -j NFQUEUE --queue-num 0 --queue-bypass

 # Run the firewall to listen on packets on NFQUEUE
 sudo go run src/main.go